jasonmccallister/kubernetes-secrets-encode/README.md

 ./secretsyaml project-secrets.yaml
 ```

-If passed the followin file:
+If passed the following file as the first argument:

 ```yaml
 apiVersion: v1